What is Rust?

 The series of rusting equations results in a reddish-brown deposit called rust, formed over a piece of iron when exposed to moist air for some time.
 The rusting of iron undergoes a chemical change that cannot be obtained back as pure iron by reversing the conditions.

-Ans: When the oxygen atom splits, water makes the element iron react with oxygen.
+When the oxygen atom splits, water makes the element iron react with oxygen.
 This causes the iron to lose electrons while oxygen gains electrons during the early stages of rusting.
 The ferrous and ferric ions respond to ferrous hydroxide, ferric hydroxide, and hydrogen with water to form rust.
+There have been several experiments to prove the same.
+When a nail is placed in a container containing air and water, it will rust in no time.
+But if the nail is placed in water with a layer of oil on the water surface, it blocks the entry of air and prevents rusting.
+Similarly, if the container with the nail contains calcium chloride and is covered by a lid, it removes the water vapour from the air and avoids rusting.

-Ans: Preventing the contact of water and air with iron objects can prevent the metal from rusting.
+Preventing the contact of water and air with iron objects can prevent the metal from rusting.
 Some prevention methods include painting to create a barrier, applying grease or oil as protection or lubrication, and electroplating with chromium.
 The most effective prevention tool is galvanization which prevents water and air from reacting with the metal substance.
+The use of calcium chloride cuts out the water vapour in the air and prevents rusting.
+Oiling can either slow down the process or prevent contact with water or air on the iron.